 ROHAN HARLOW LEADS IN THE 1984 EUROPEAN CHAMPIONSHIPS

-Rohan Harlow (No.42 in the list of male British team members) was born in Kent on 15th October 1966.
+Rohan Harlow (# 42 in the list of senior men to represent Great Britain) was born in Kent on 15th October 1966.
 His early skating days were on the Herne Bay Pier Pavilion, venue for many British Championship events in the 1950's and 1960's.
 Harlow's initial skating exploits, however, centred on hockey rather than speed.
 Herne Bay itself has a population of just 35,000 and the community spirit was strong in this seaside town.

 Former British speed champion, Jim Lipyeat, was one of Herne Bay's citizens, having won the 1959 One Mile Championship on his home track of the Pier Pavilion, and had a desire to kick start the former Herne Bay United speed club.
 Gathering together a group of youngsters, Lipyeat set about doing just that.
 Rohan Harlow was one of those youngsters.

-In 1977 the Herne Bay United club took to the track for the first time in over a decade.
-Harlow's first race would be on 20th February 1977 in an 800 metres handicap for 9-11 year olds held at Granby Halls, Leicester, and hosted by the Birmingham Roller Speed Club.
-Whilst we know Harlow started with a handicap of 25 metres, available records do not show his finishing position, but undoubtedly he would have impressed.
+In 1976 the Herne Bay United club took to the track for the first time in over a decade.
+Harlow's first race would be on 30th January 1977 in an 500 metres scratch race for 6-11 year olds held at the Pier Pavilion, Herne Bay and hosted by his own club.
+In his first race Harlow came home in 3rd place in a time of 1 minute 42.9 seconds.
 On the 8th May that year the first ever British Championship for under 12 years was held at Granby Halls and Harlow would finish 3rd.
 Aged just 10, Harlow had secured his first British Championship medal.
 It was a taste of things to come for the youngster and by July he was winning races in his age group.

 In 1979 Harlow moved up an age group and throughout the year found the racing tough against the likes of Graham Hodder (North London), Steve Swain (North London) and Mark McGrath (Birmingham), but by 1980 he was again emerging as one of Britain's talented youngsters.
 That year the very first European Championships for juniors was held in Italy with Venice (track) and Finale Emilia (road) being the venues.
 Harlow was selected along with four other boys and four girls.
 He would compete in eight out of ten events across these two Championships, only missing out on two events (the 10000 metres on road and track) because of farcical domestic rules at that time that prevented British youngsters competing in distances over 5000 metres.
 At those Championships countries were allowed to enter up to four skaters for each event.
 Harlow would be the highest placed British skater in seven of the eight events with a highest placing of 10th (four times in fact).